 The origin of Santa Claus, dates back to 280 AD in present day Turkey to St. Nicholas, considered the real Santa Claus.
 He was a monk known for his selfless acts.
 It is believed that he gave away all his inherited wealth and traveled the land helping the poor and sick.
 Eventually, he became known as the protector of children and sailors.

 There are myriad of different Christmas traditions around the world.
 Some are similar and some are vastly different.
 A Christmas tradition I discovered a few years ago is that of Krampus Night on December 5th.
 Krampus is Santa’s evil twin whose job is to punish the children on the “naughty list.”
 This dark and scary tradition originates in the Germanic alpine regions and is widespread throughout Hungary, Bavaria, Slovenia, and is especially popular in Austria.

 In the Czech Republic, unmarried women practice fortune telling to predict their relationship status for the next year.
 The practice is to stand with your back to the door and toss one shoe over your shoulder.
 If the shoe lands with the toe facing the door, the woman will be married within the year.
 If the heel is facing the door, it means another year unmarried.

 Norwegian legend states that on Christmas Eve, witches and evil spirits come looking for brooms to ride.
 To keep them away, all brooms in the house are hidden and men go outside and fire a shotgun to scare the evil spirits away.

 Christmas Fun Facts

-- Each year, 30-35 million real Christmas trees are sold in the United States alone.
+- In 2019, 26.2 million real Christmas trees were sold in the United States.

-- From 1659 to 1681, the celebration of Christmas was outlawed in Boston, and law-breakers were fined five shillings.
+- Outlawed in Boston!
+From 1659 to 1681, the celebration of Christmas was outlawed and law-breakers were fined five shillings.